Willis Islands

 The Willis Islands are a small archipelago to the west of South Georgia Island in the South Georgia Islands.
 They are 2 mi west of Bird Island, separated by the Stewart Strait.
 They were discovered on 14 January 1775 by Captain James Cook and named for Cook's midshipman Thomas Willis, the crew member who first sighted them.
-The Willis Islands were charted in greater detail and individually named by Discovery Investigations (DI) personnel between 1926-1930.
+The Willis Islands were charted in greater detail and individually named by Discovery Investigations (DI) personnel between 1926 and 1930.

 Geography

 Main Island

 The archipelago's largest island is called Main Island, so-named because at 1.7 mi long and 550 m high, it is the principal island in the group.

 Its southwestern point is called Johannesen Point, originally "All Johannesens Point," likely by DI personnel.
 Following a survey of the island in 1951–52, the South Georgia Survey (SGS) reported that the cumbersome name was seldom used locally.
 On that basis, the UK Antarctic Place-Names Committee (UK-APC) recommended the present shortened form of the name.